MrsLuigiVargas/ao3-skin-dark-short-colors/README.md

 * The visited link color is adjusted slightly so it contrasts more with the background.
 * Only non-"No Archive Warnings Apply" warnings are highlighted.
 (I tried to do something similar with Explicit/Mature/Not Rated tags on work pages, but couldn't quite manage it ^^:)

+This skin might be edited once in a while as I refine it.